bcgov/public-cloud-techdocs/docs/bc-govs-aws-landing-zone-overview.md

 6. **Leveraging cutting-egde capabilities in public cloud**: When ministry teams build in public cloud, they can tap into a wide range of services and capabilities, spanning from advanced analytics to AI and machine learning tools.
 This integration has the potential to greatly boost the functionality and reach of government applications

-For B.C. government ministry teams developing applications in the AWS Public Cloud, the OCIOlanding zone provides a secure, compliant, and efficient pathway.
+For B.C. government ministry teams developing applications in the AWS Public Cloud, the OCIO landing zone provides a secure, compliant, and efficient pathway.
 This facilitates the creation of innovative and responsive applications that effectively serve the public.

 ## How to get access